mazipan/webperf-ecommerce-id/README.md

 Once a week

-## Percentile
+## Quantile

-Running Lighthouse 5 times then get from percentile 75
+Running Lighthouse 5 times then get from quantile 75

 ## Engine